 “Oh, no, only when Robby was sick and missing.
 In fact, it’s genius because I was to play Queen Titania, and Johnny was my understudy.
 All the good things happened once we added music and singing.
 I changed to playing mandolin and discovered Johnny’s beautiful voice.
 When the original director returned, he took his Puck character and turned it evil which created the dramatic tension with the black boy who spoke no lines but represented innocence.”

 “My goodness, you sound more erudite than the reviewer.”

 “I wanted to ask the Stones what their reaction to Johnny’s performance was.
 The Black boy Grant was so concerned that his parents would be upset by his character.
 We had to change the program from ‘Slave” to read ‘Innocent.’”

-“It reminds me of 1930’s cabaret theater, so amusing and fast paced.”
+“It reminded me of 1930’s cabaret theater, so amusing and fast paced.”
 Mr. Stone speaks for the first time.
 “The children misbehaving in the orchestra pit was disturbing at first, but quickly they were just part of the play.
 I believe that’s authentic to Shakespeare’s time, as well as my youngest son cavorting in a dress.
 A shock that turns to brilliance.”

 “Better be careful, Mummy.
 He can get very rough when he’s upset.”

 “Johnny exaggerates.
 I only get protective when I feel he’s threatened.”

 “Many times, Mummy.
 Friday he had a man arrested for trying to hit me when we were performing together in Coconut Grove.”

 “Why would anyone want to hit you, dear?”